-We are committed to furthering the hobby of tarantula keeping (what we call spidering) by attracting the public to these remarkable creatures.
+We are committed to furthering the hobby of tarantula keeping (what we call spidering) by attracting people to these remarkable creatures.
 Enthusiasm is contagious, and we believe that increasing awareness about the many appealing qualities tarantulas possess can not only encourage more people to join the hobby, but also help ensure the survival of some species that are losing their natural habitats.

-Legal, Safe, and Transparent Importing
+Legal, Safe, and Transparent Importing and Exporting

 Many species are first bred in other countries before being bred in the United States.
 Fear Not brings species in from Europe legally and safely.
 Fish and Wildlife has issued a permit to us and watch all our imports.
 We pick up our spiderlings that come from overseas at the port directly.
 They are transported from Europe on an airplane and arrive to us the same day they left.
 During the journey they are treated as pets – just as if a dog were in the box.